Arisaka: Type 99 sniper rifle

 The other sniper rifle of the Imperial Japanese Military.
 Built on both the long and short models with the latter being higher in number.
 Chambered in 7.7×58mm Type 99, later rimless variants of the Type 92 and 97 cartridges also usable.
 The larger, more powerful caliber allowed the ballistics to be less affected by windage at the cost of stronger recoil.
 Two different types of scopes were issued to the rifles: the Type 97 2.5X telescopic scope, or the Type 99 4X telescopic scope.
 Later production of the Type 99 scope allowed for distance adjustment.
 Scopes were issued with their respective holsters and were often detached from the rifle and placed within them while advancing.

 By doctrine, snipers of the imperial military were selected by their skill in marksmanship.
 The caliber of the rifle assigned to a sniper corresponded with the ammunition of the company he served under.

 Production began in May 1942.
 Total number made is approximately 10,000.

 TERA

 A small series of takedown rifles produced for the imperial army paratroopers and imperial navy paratroopers.
-Only production model is the Type 2 based on the Type 99 short rifle; the rest are two proto-test types (Type 100 and Type 1).
+The only production model is the Type 2 based on the Type 99 short rifle; the rest are two proto-test types (Type 100 and Type 1).
 The Type 2 is chambered in 7.7×58mm Type 99, later rimless variants of the Type 92 and 97 cartridges also usable.

 The Type 2 allowed for compact storage by breaking down to two pieces: the stock and action, and barrel and handguard.

 About a total of 19,000 were produced from 1942 to 1944.